bishalkr/Warrenty-Tag/README.md

 # Features
 - Light/Dark mode compatible
 - Compatabile with all different iPhone screen sizes currently available
-- Implemention of UITableView and UIImagePickerController
+- Implementation of UITableView and UIImagePickerController
+- Implementation of IQKeyboardManagerSwift with the help of CocoaPods
 - Implementation of Google Firebase for Auhtentification
 - Implementation of Cloud Firestore & Cloud Storage for storing data and images
 - Calculating and give visual feedback by desinging custom cell.xib file and UIProgessView